data-science-coursera-notes/ProgrammingAssignment3/CodeBook.md

 ## tidydata Variables

-The first 2 column are 'subject' and 'activity'.  'subject' is the id of volunteer performing the test.
-Range from 1 to 30.
+The first 2 columns are 'subject' and 'activity'.<br>
+<B>'subject'</B> is the id of volunteer performing the test.
+Range from 1 to 30.<br>
-'activity' is activity that the volunteer is performing during the test.
+<B>'activity'</B> is activity that the volunteer is performing during the test.
 Namely, WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING or LAYING<br>

 All other variables are given more descriptive names formatted based on the following properties in order (left to right):<br>
 * 't' or 'f' - (t for Time, f for Frequency)<br>